Working with primary schools to enhance outdoor learning

 Some workshops have wonderful interactive costumes as part of the session - prepare to become a 6 foot tall tree, wildflower, bat or insect!

-We can visit sites with you or join your field trips – we have worked in so many areas from the Solway to Morecambe Bay and in the Lake District National Park, in nature reserves, parks, public spaces and school grounds.
+We can visit sites with you or join your field trips – we’ve worked everywhere from the Solway to Morecambe Bay and in the Lake District National Park, in nature reserves, parks, public spaces and school grounds.